ammar/regexp_parser/README.md

 provides a single method that takes a regular expression (as a RegExp object or a string) and returns its results.
-The **Lexer** and the **Parser** accept an optional second argument that specifies the syntax version, like 'ruby/2.0', which defaults to the host ruby version (using RUBY_VERSION).
+The **Lexer** and the **Parser** accept an optional second argument that specifies the syntax version, like 'ruby/2.0', which defaults to the host Ruby version (using RUBY_VERSION).

 Here are the basic usage examples: